SlimeKnights/TinkersConstruct/README.md

 #[Tinkers' Construct](http://www.minecraftforum.net/topic/1659892-tinkers-construct/)

+#Version 1.5.x for Minecraft 1.6.x is now FINAL.

 Modify all the things, then do it again!
 Melt down any metals you find.
 Turn everything into golems!